Whero O Te Rangi Bailey: Biography

 Bailey was brought up in Parihaka.
 She was employed from 1968 to 1997 as a high school teacher with much of her career spent at the New Plymouth Girls' High School.
-Bailey was also a councillor for over 30 year.
+Bailey was also a councillor for over 30 years.
 She was a member of the Maori Women's Welfare League and was an advocate for Māori arts, language, culture, and history, travelling New Zealand to pass on her knowledge and expertise.
-In June 2016 Bailey participated in the Taranaki peace hikoi.
-Bailey died on the 1 December 2016.
+In June 2016 Bailey participated in the Taranaki peace hīkoi.

+Bailey died on 1 December 2016.

 Art

 Bailey was regarded as a master weaver with this status being formally acknowledged when she was appointed by the Te Roopu Raranga Whatu and the New Zealand Māori Arts and Crafts Institute to the Kāhui Whiritoi group.
 While a member of this group of Bailey would have hosted students to discuss weaving and encourage the development of exhibitions.
 She also supported and provided guidance on the strategic direction of Te Roopu Raranga Whatu and championed weaving through national institutions and international networks.